 - An incident occurred in which someone was harmed.

 Every situation is different.
-After taking the time to understand your situation, we can clearly explain how protective orders work, and we can help you make important choices about whether you should seek one or defend yourself against one.
+After taking the time to understand your situation, we can clearly explain how protective orders work.
+We will help you make important choices about whether you should seek an order or defend yourself against one.
 Contact our Warrenton office to speak to an experienced family lawyer by calling 540-254-0757.
 You may also send us an email in confidence.